OkuraCB/email_analyzer_ai/README.md

 This project (as usual with my other work) is entirely self-hosted.
 I built the infrastructure on a personal work server built by myself.
 It's running on a headless Arch Linux setup with `Linux 6.14.10`, the process managed by `systemd` and the HTTP access point running inside a `nginx` container.

+The connection is also security-certified.
+Runs in the `https` protocol and the certificates are issued by [Let's Encrypt](https://letsencrypt.org/).

 The logs are tracked with the built-in `journalctl`.

 The results can be found at [Email Meaningfulness Analyzer](https://arthurtv.duckdns.org/).